bsuth/punchfolio/content/projects/automating-returns/index.md

 ## Company & Product Background

-Emma Sleep GmbH is one the fastest growing Sleep Techs in Europe.
-The company has been operated since 2013 and now the brand is active in more than 30 countries around the globe.

-The core product is Bed-in-a-Box, which is available to purchase online via Emma Sleep website.
-Apart from the product, Emma Sleep brand offers a unique selling point, which is 100-nights-free trial for all their products.
-This policy allows customers to return and get a refund of the product whenever they want during the trial period.
+Emma Sleep GmbH, one of Europe's leading Sleep Tech companies, operates since 2013.
+The company has expended their brand to over 30 countries across the globe.
+The main product, the Bed-in-a-Box, is available for hassle-free online purchase through the Emma Sleep website.
+But what sets it apart is 100-nights-free trial policy, allowing customers to return and get a refund during this trial period.

-## Problem & Goal

-The return policy has resulted in the soaring amount of workload for customer service agents due to the manual process of return initiating from the customers, which leads to a significant delay for the return and increases the customer complaints on the issue.

-Working together with operation and logistic team, we started a project called Self-service Portal.
-The portal offered customers to return products by themselves without contacting a customer service.
-It aimed **to reduce a delay on return process for customers, to lessen the customer service workload on the manual process, and to provide a suggestion to prevent a return**.
+## Return Overload

+While the 100-nights-free trial resonates with customers, it creates a significant challenge for the customer service team.
+The manual return initiation process led to delays in processing returns, resulting in an increase of customer complaints.
+This challenge guided to the launch of the "Self-service Portal" project. **The goal was to empower customers to initiate returns themselves, reduce return processing delays, lighten the workload on the customer service team, and even suggest solutions to prevent returns.**

-## My role
+## Data-driven Insights

-I am a solo UX/UI designer on the project.
-Not only did I work with operation and logistic team, I also collaborated with customer service team gathering complaints from customers and data on return orders to support my design decision.
+I collaborated not only with the operation and logistics team but also closely with the customer service team.
+Gathering complaints and return order data from customers was a crucial part of my design process.

-## Gathering data

-Return orders were manually processed through calls and emails, each customer would provide a return reason for a product during the return request.
-This data was documented by customer service team.

-For example, in the UK, one of the major return reasons for the mattress was that **"the mattress is too firm"**.
-Here, to counter the return reason, we offered a complimentary foam layer for free-of-charge for customers.
-If they take this offer, we will also extend their 100-night trial for them to adjust with the product.
-This offer was shown to be a success by decreasing approximately 60% of the mattress return rate.
+Return orders were traditionally processed through calls and emails, with customers providing reasons for their returns.
+For example, a common reason in the UK was that "the mattress is too firm."
+In response, we offered a complimentary foam layer to soften the mattress, along with an extension of their 100-night trial.
+This offer resulted in a 60% reduction in mattress returns.

-I mapped out the user flow and possible use cases using all the return reasons for the self-service return portal, as well as the counter offers and some suggestions to improve the user experience with the physical product and prevent return orders.
+I mapped out user flows, considering all return reasons, counter-offers, and suggestions to understand the possible scenarios and start the design exploration.

 ![user-flow](user-flow.webp)

-## Introducing a new return strategy

-During the research period, I encountered many questions from the customers asking whether or not the company resells the returned products.
-Therefore, we decided to develop a new product strategy called "Charity Mattress" to reassure customers that we don't resell our mattress.

-I supported the production and logistic teams on customer communication for the Charity Mattress project by providing content design for transactional emails and digital communication.
-Charity Mattress aims to donate the mattress to disadvantaged groups such as refugees.
-We were able to execute the donation in Spain and Portugal.
-With this program, the charity will pick up the mattress directly at the users' place and then after the return has been confirmed, the refund would be initiated.
+## New Return Strategy

+During my research, many customers asked if returned products were resold.
+To address this concern and reassure our customers, we introduced the "Charity Mattress" project.
+This initiative involved donating returned mattresses to disadvantaged groups, such as refugees.
+We successfully executed this program in Spain and Portugal, with the charity collecting mattresses directly from users' homes after returns were confirmed, followed by initiating refunds.

 ![return-strategy](return-strategy.webp)

 ## Design

-The self-service portal was available for customers to access via an email sent by customer service team.
-After the implementation, the performance within the first 3 motnhs showed that The return rate was not increased.
-The easiness of the self-service automation did not mean that it will encourage the users to return the products.
+The self-service portal was first accessible through an email sent by the customer service team, when customers iniated a return.
+Within the first three months of implementation, the return rate remained stable.
+The ease of the self-service automation did not encourage users to return products unnecessarily.

 <ImageGrid columns="3">